One of the UK’s leading wealth managers has praised a group of young proto innovation journalists in Wales for their solutions to real-world problem.

 - Mohammed Alamgir is the co-founding owner and Managing Director of Rhino IT, a national IT Recruitment Consultancy and part of the Rhino Group Holdings, a powerhouse in the recruitment industry.

 - Stephen Wheatley is cofounder of HearAngel and a serial entrepreneur and experienced Growth Consultant with a demonstrated history of working in the management consulting industry.

 - Lee Robertson BA Chartered FCSI FRSA is CEO and founder Octo Members.
 He’s an award winning wealth manager, formerly CEO and founder of Investment Quorum Limited and forth Master of the Guild of Entrepreneurs, now called the Company of Entrepreneurs.
 Lee and Stephen have been Mentors to young people in LAB spaces with me ( David) for the last 5 years.

-Emerging Journalism programme ie Future Story LAB is run by James Taylor, a tech specialist and innovator with Dr David Dunkley Gyimah.
+Emerging Journalism programme ie Future Story LAB is run by Dr David Dunkley Gyimah and James Taylor, a tech specialist.
 To find out more about the Future Story LAB click here

 Personal news.
 Amongst its 100m active users Medium has voted me as one of their top writers in Journalism.
 For more on me and comments from the likes of Channel 4’s Jon Snow go here.